 This Valentine’s Day launches Revolutionary Love: Weekend of Resistance for Migrant Justice.
 Activists have been taking action outside the migrant youth detention camp in Tornillo, Texas in support of migrant youth and families detained by the U.S. government.
 Discuss these actions by referring to the values of Community and Economic Security.

-- Messaging and communication tools: Tornillo: The Occupation’s Media Kit; Faith in Action's No Wall on Our Watch social media toolkit; The Opportunity Agenda’s Save Flores; Five Questions to ask when Crafting Messages about Refugees in the Current Climate and Supporting Child Migrants
+- Messaging and communication tools: Tornillo: The Occupation’s Media Kit; Faith in Public Life's No Wall on Our Watch social media toolkit; The Opportunity Agenda’s Save Flores; Five Questions to ask when Crafting Messages about Refugees in the Current Climate and Supporting Child Migrants

 Friday, Feb.
 15